sahusuneel777/google-gemini-clone/README.md

 # Gemini Clone

 Gemini Clone is a project aimed at replicating the functionality of Gemini, powered by the Google Gemini API, using React and CSS.
+Used Generative Language API to generate this project's Gemini responses.
 ## Table of Contents

 - [Introduction](#introduction)